Anas-redi/Cloud-Computing-Hamburg/README.md

 # ReDI School Cloud Computing course
-The Cloud Computing course in the Digital Career Program in NRW
+The Cloud Computing course in the Digital Career Program in Hamburg

 ## Teaching Materials
 We focus on Cloud Computing topics with Microsoft Azure